Cantera/cantera-macos-pkg/README.md

 This repository runs a GitHub Actions job to build installers for the Matlab interface of Cantera.
 It uses the [Packages](http://s.sudre.free.fr/Software/Packages/about.html) app by Stéphane Sudre to build the installer package for distribution.
-The current version of that app in this repository is 1.2.9.
-The source code for the Packages app is on [GitHub](https://github.com/packagesdev/packages).
+The current version of that app in this repository is 1.2.10 (development build from [Nov.
+26, 2021](https://github.com/packagesdev/packages/issues/97#issuecomment-947189086)).
+At least this version is required to support Apple Silicon/M1/ARM architecture.
+The source code for the Packages app is on
+[GitHub](https://github.com/packagesdev/packages).

 To make a new release, change the `ref` key for the Cantera checkout action to point to the appropriate branch/tag.